-Career Technical Education (CTE) is an opportunity for high school learners to gain exposure and experience in careers in which they are interested.
+Career Technical Education (CTE) is an opportunity for high school learners to gain exposure and experience in careers in which they are interested and meet the school's graduation requirement through CTE courses.
 Learners will take courses and work with industry professionals to gain the knowledge and skills needed for entry into further training and career opportunities in the chosen industry sector.
 This work will set them on the path toward certifications, preparation for college majors, and experience for the workforce.
-CTE pathways are a 3 year commitment culminating in a capstone course project.
+CTE pathways are a 3 year commitment culminating in a capstone course project where learners create a college/career portfolio with components needed to be competitive in college admissions and the workforce.
 CTE programs will offer additional college and career counseling, extra curricular opportunities, and work-based learning and internship experiences through each course in the 3-year pathway.

-The following Career and Technical Education pathways are available for the 2022-2023 school year: -Entrepreneurial Development
+The following Career and Technical Education pathways are available for the 2023-2024 school year: